elizabeth-poggie/elizabeth-poggie/_content/notes/25-user-interfaces.md

 But we are students who just want to learn, so let's take a calculated risk and opt in for the simpler option :^)

-## Exercise

-# Tables, Records, and Data Usage !! (oh my !!)
+## Tables, Records, and Data Usage !! (oh my !!)

-Once you have selected your favorite DMS and successfully connected to your Backend, you should see things like "No.", "Table", "Records", "Data Usage", and other stuff.
+Once you have selected your favorite DMS and successfully connected to your backend, you should see things like "No", "Table", "Records", "Data Usage", and other stuff.

 But what does this all mean?